Shippable/docs/sources/deploy/lb-gke.md

 main_section: Deploy
 sub_section: Deploy to Container Orchestration Platforms
 sub_sub_section: Using load balancers
+page_title: Attaching a load balancer to a GKE cluster
+page_description: How to attach a load balancer to a GKE cluster

 # Attaching a load balancer to a GKE cluster